gudbrandtandberg/ChessVision/README.md

 ## Example

-From *any* square input image (png, jpg, etc.), the ChessVision algorithm extracts and classifies any chessboard contained in the image.
+From *any* square input image, the ChessVision algorithm extracts and classifies any chessboard contained in the image.

 <p float="left">
     <img src="./img/example_raw.JPG" width="320"/>